Claire-Fisher/Donofy/README.md

 ## Admin Access

 A general superuser has been created for this project to view backend features and access some project functions and permissions that need to be secure.
 A handy Admin nav link will appear in the "My Account" dropdown on the main navbar.
 This takes an authorised user directly to the site admin backend panels to view/edit/delete data.
-(To preserve data, users and charities can be toggled to Inactive, instead of deleted.).
+(To preserve data, users and charities can be toggled to Inactive, instead of being deleted.).
 Superusers can directly toggle a charity to inactive on the frontend, by navigating to that charity's details page.
 A deactivate button appears at the bottom of the details page.

 To log in as a superuser and access the admin features.
 Please log in with the following details: